Loop3D/GeoSubSampler/README.md

   - *Units*: Layer units
   - *Description*: Faults shorter than this length are removed

+- **Fault Graph**: Calculate Network Graph parameters for fault network
+  - Does not actual filter, just creates new layer

+- **Fault Stratigraphic Offset**: Maximum stratigraphic offset accross fault for start-, mid- and end-points for fault network
+  - Does not actual filter, just creates new layer

 ### 3. Polygon Processing

 #### Minimum Area Filtering